AlexeyMK/alexeymk.com/_posts/2013-04-07-on-rejection-letters.md

 That was wrong.
 The guy deserved at least a phone call after giving us a week of his time.

-In the case above, the CEO **asked** me to email him; I was interested in the possibility of work, but I also just wanted to meet the guy as somebody I admired and pick his brain about his industry.
+In the case above, the CEO **asked** me to email him; I was interested in the possibility of work, but I also just wanted to meet somebody who started a company that I admired and pick his brain about the industry.
 I got a response, without context, from somebody else entirely, treating me as a generic applicant.
 I hadn't even sent in a resume.

 A generic response is reasonable for a generic application or cold-email.
 If you ask a candidate to email you, you owe them a response (even if it's one sentence) or you are doing damage to your company's reputation.